Pikes Peak Cog Railway: History

+Steam Era

 The idea for the railroad came in 1888, after a trip to the summit by inventor Zalmon G. Simmons, who had founded previously the Simmons Bedding Company.
 Simmons had designed a wooden telegraph insulator while on the board of directors of Western Union, and was surveying Englemann Canyon for telegraph lines to the top of Pikes Peak.
 It was a miserable two-day trip on a mule and after his return, Simmons was convinced that there needed to be a more "civilized" mode of travel to the summit of Pikes Peak and decided to fund the construction of a railway.

 The line would start at a depot in the town of Manitou Springs, located at an elevation of 6320 ft, and climb 8.9 mi to the summit of Pikes Peak at an elevation of 14115 ft.
 The average grade of the line would be 12% but would top out at 25%.
 Normal trains can not retain traction on the rails at grades steeper than 10%, so the railway would need to use a cog and rack system to help pull trains up the mountain and control the speed of the descent.

 Construction was started in 1889, being built by Italian laborers using only pickaxes and assisted by donkeys.
 The line was built as a standard-gauge railway with an Abt rack system and wooden ties.
 Limited service was started in 1890 on the first segment of the line from Manitou Springs to the Halfway House Hotel.
 On June 30, 1891, the first train reached the summit.

 Three steam locomotives were built for the line by the Baldwin Locomotive Works that each featured boilers offset by 16 degrees to keep them level on the steeply inclined grades.
 While most locomotives pull rail cars, these steam engines would push the line's wooden passenger cars up the mountain, decreasing the chance of a runaway car.

 A fourth steam locomotive was added to the fleet in 1892 (which was built as a Vauclain compound), which proved to be more efficient and cut the cost of operating on a steep incline.
 The locomotive was so successful that the original locomotives were rebuilt as Vauclain compounds in 1893.
 Over time, the Vauclain compound technology made the locomotives notoriously difficult to maintain.
 An additional locomotive was added to the fleet in 1901 and again in 1906.
 All six steam locomotives were rebuilt in 1912 to similar specifications and would burn slightly under 1 ton of coal per trip.